Popov criterion

-In nonlinear control and stability theory, the Popov criterion is a stability criterion by Vasile M. Popov for the absolute stability of a class of nonlinear systems whose nonlinearity must satisfy an open-sector condition.
+In nonlinear control and stability theory, the Popov criterion is a stability criterion discovered by Vasile M. Popov for the absolute stability of a class of nonlinear systems whose nonlinearity must satisfy an open-sector condition.
 While the circle criterion can be applied to nonlinear time-varying systems, the Popov criterion is applicable only to autonomous (that is, time invariant) systems.

 System description

 The sub-class of Lur'e systems studied by Popov is described by:

 where x ∈ Rn, ξ,u,y are scalars, and A,b,c and d have commensurate dimensions.
 The nonlinear element Φ: R → R is a time-invariant nonlinearity belonging to open sector (0, ∞), that is, Φ(0) = 0 and yΦ(y) > 0 for all y not equal to 0.